Drednote/spring-boot-starter-telegram/README.md

 - `TelegramResponse` represents the response to be sent the user who initiated the update processing.

-- **Reply can only be sent if `Update` has a `chatId`**.
+- **Reply can only be sent if [Update](#update) has a `chatId`**.

+- You can create any implementation of `TelegramResponse` for sending response

-- If you need to send multiple responses, return`TelegramResponse` list, the library will send them one by one with the given priority.
-For to specify priority, use the `Order` annotation
+- If you need to send multiple responses, return `TelegramResponse` list, the library will send them one by one with the given priority.
+For to specify priority, use the `@Order` annotation

 - Any custom code can be inside `TelegramResponse`, but I strongly discourage using this interface is for nothing other than sending a response to Telegram